 Seasonal activities in Mustang Island State Park

+Don't forget the binoculars in the Airstream as you wander through the park.
 Spring and fall migrations are prime birding time at Mustang Island State Park.
-The winter months are nice too, as there are lots of terns and gulls in the area.
 There are many different types of birds here, as the area encompasses pretty much every feature of a barrier island ecosystem.
 There are sand dunes, marshes, tidal pools, and grasslands.
-The Texas Parks and Wildlife Department provides an an excellent online guidebook on the types of birds that are the most common.
-There are hundreds of different species.
+The Texas Parks and Wildlife Department provides an excellent online guidebook on the types of birds that are the most common—there are hundreds of different species to be seen!

-There are two large fishing jetties at the end of Water Exchange Pass.
-Anglers do not need licenses to fish at Mustang Island State Park.
-The fishing jetty extends well out into the Gulf of Mexico.
+Anglers do not need licenses to fish at Mustang Island State Park, but this is just one of the reasons you should consider casting out along these waters.
+There are two large fishing jetties at the end of Water Exchange Pass, one of which extends well out into the Gulf of Mexico.
 This body of water gets very deep very quickly, so this location offers both deep and shallow water fishing opportunities.
 Redfish, flounder, black drum, and trout bite all year long.
 During the summer, there are also mackerel, jackfish, and (gulp) sharks.
-Park rules also allow for limited wildlife collecting, like anemones, shrimp, and barnacles.
+Park rules even allow for limited wildlife collecting, like anemones, shrimp, and barnacles.
+Those looking to reel in a keeper should bring their own rods and reels along in the Sprinter, as the park does not offer rentals.

 Surf & Sand

 Yes, the beach is open even in winter.
 The average January low is 46, which means that the afternoons are usually ripe for some beach time.
-The sunlight is less intense, which means fewer bugs and calmer waters.
+The sunlight is less intense, which means fewer bugs, calmer waters, and smaller crowds, making it easy to relax and enjoy beach time during your RV vacation.

-There are no mountains on the Coastal Plain, but there are a few off-road biking opportunities.
+Although there are no mountains on the Coastal Plain, don't hesitate to bring the bikes along with the pop-up as there are a few off-road biking opportunities.
 Holly Hike Trail is a quick, three-mile trail that’s ideal for beginners.
 Somewhat more advanced riders might try one of the off-trail loops.
 The Oso Creek Trail is a little longer and a little more difficult.
 In fact, parts of the seven-mile trail are almost completely overgrown.
-Even in the winter, watch out for rattlesnakes.
-We aren’t kidding.
+Even in the winter, watch out for rattlesnakes—we aren’t kidding.